 g.
 Data Commitments Involving Software and/or Services

-OVPIT, OVPAPP and the UH System Data Governance Office (“UH DGO”) are required to review and approve all proposed contracts for software and/or services from parties outside of the University that involve the collection, management, sharing, exchange, use and/or release of Protected Data (as defined below), regardless of the dollar value of the contract.
+OVPIT/CIO, OVPAPP, and/or the UH System Data Governance Office (“UH DGO”) are required to review and approve all proposed contracts for software and/or services from parties outside of the University that involve the collection, management, sharing, exchange, use and/or release of Protected Data (as defined below), regardless of the dollar value of the contract.
+This review and approval process applies to software and services being purchased for both institutional (academic and administrative) purposes and research projects, regardless of dollar value of the contract.
 Software to which this Policy applies includes, without limitation, software that is hosted on a UH server or a non-UH server.
 Services to which this Policy applies includes, without limitation, outsourced institutional functions, education-related studies, and cloud-related services.

 Additionally, any contracts for information technology products or services that require integration with any centrally-managed University information system, such as Banner, Peoplesoft, and the Kuali Financial System, and/or transmission over the University’s centrally managed network infrastructure are subject to this provision.
 This includes, without limitation, any type of data activity touching UH information systems.

-The following table summarizes the types of contracts and submission requirements.
+The following table summarizes the types of contracts and submission and approval processes.

 In approving any of the foregoing contracts, OVPIT and/or UH DGO may require the inclusion of appropriate contractual provisions, including, without limitation, all or a portion of the sample provisions contained in Appendix 9 (UH Data Sharing Protection Provisions).

-The review and approval process in this Section III.B.4.g precedes the OPRPM review process (when applicable) and the OGC process.
+The review and approval process in this Section III.B.4.g. precedes the OPM review process (when applicable) and the OGC process.

 C. Specific Provisions in ContractsWhen preparing contracts involving the University as a party, there are a number of common legal issues that may need to be addressed.
 To assist you in your review of contract provisions, a contract issue checklist has been prepared and is attached as Appendix 11.
 The following section also provides guidelines for addressing some of these common legal issues.
 OGC may always be consulted on issues or concerns beyond the scope of this Policy and these guidelines, or when the third party rejects the University’s standard provisions or its Template Agreements.